huaracheguarache/Frontier-Silicon-Argon-Firmware/README.md

 ## Flashing the firmware
+None of the flashing methods described here work with the `.isu.bin` firmware files from this git repository.

+There must be a way to extract the actual firmware from the update file, but we have not found it yet.

 ### Web interface
-Some radios (e.g. Silvercrest SMRS18A1, FS2026-0500-0487) have a a firmware upload form on their web interface.
+Some radios (e.g. `FS2026-0500-0487`) have a firmware upload form on their web interface.

-At least the FS2026-0500-0487 wants a firmware file with a `.sap.bin` instead of a `.isu.bin` file extension.
+At least the `FS2026-0500-0487` wants a firmware file with a `.sap.bin` instead of a `.isu.bin` file extension.
 When renaming the `.isu.bin` to `.sap.bin` and uploading it, an error will be
 shown: